quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part52_Summary.md

 Background context: This section introduces Monte Carlo methods for estimating state-value functions, specifically focusing on two approaches: first-visit MC and every-visit MC.
 The primary idea is to use experience (returns) collected while following a given policy to estimate the value of states.
 :p What are the two types of Monte Carlo methods discussed for state-value function estimation?
 ??x
 The two types of Monte Carlo methods discussed are the first-visit MC method and the every-visit MC method.
-Both aim to estimate the value of a state \( v_{\pi}(s) \) by averaging returns from episodes, but they differ in how they handle multiple visits to states during an episode. x??
+Both aim to estimate the value of a state $v_{\pi}(s)$ by averaging returns from episodes, but they differ in how they handle multiple visits to states during an episode. x??

 ---
 #### First-Visit Monte Carlo Method
-Background context: The first-visit MC method estimates \( v_{\pi}(s) \) as the average of the returns following the first visit to a state within each episode.
+Background context: The first-visit MC method estimates $v_{\pi}(s)$ as the average of the returns following the first visit to a state within each episode.
 This method is widely used due to its simplicity and robustness.
 :p What does the first-visit MC method do differently from other methods when estimating state values?
 ??x
 The first-visit MC method only includes the return that follows the first visit to a state in an episode, while ignoring any subsequent visits.
 This means it averages returns across different episodes where the state appears for the first time.